TRISTAN-ORF/RiboTIE/README.md

 # Instructions

-Following are the instructions on how to set up Riboformer and pre-process data.
+Following are the instructions on how to set up RIBO_former and pre-process data.
 The hardware requirements are:

 - ~100-150GB of RAM       (mostly data pre-processing)